 With the wine shop Vino having closed its doors at the end of last year, following a 20 year run at 2425 California Street which sits within the Upper Fillmore Neighborhood Commercial District, on the border of Lower and full-blown Pacific Heights, a request for a formal determination as to whether a Medical Cannabis Dispensary (MCD) may be established in the shuttered space was recently submitted to San Francisco’s Zoning Administrator.
+It is not yet known if the planned dispensary will be selling medical marijuana in the traditional form (with strains like the swiss kiss popular on the market), or if the plan is to feature CBD oils and edibles instead in the locale to help change the perception surrounding the medication.
+This is something that is already happening in other states with dispensaries in lansing michigan doing their best to promote health and wellness through the use of medical cannabis.
+In the meantime, people in need of medical cannabis are able to use a CBDistillery Coupon in order to buy discounted goods online that contain marijuana derivatives, such as CBD oils.

 From the Administrator’s written response, the fee for which was six hundred and sixty-four dollars: